fourcodes-org/proof-of-concepts/docker/docker-images/nginx-reverse-proxy/Readme.md

 _nginx reverse proxy with out ssl offloading_

 This folder contains two files.
-One is called 'Dockerfile,' while the other is'reverse-proxy.conf.'
+One is called `Dockerfile`, while the other is `reverse-proxy.conf`.

 By default, it is pointed to `api.github.com`.
 If you want to modify the backend service, you can replace the configuration, build the Docker image, and run it.